jimburton/CI505/labs/huffman/README.md

 After reading [the slides](../huffman-slides.pdf) about Huffman trees you should have an understanding of the data structures and algorithms involved.
-We will be modelling *frequence tables* as follows:
+We will be modelling *frequency tables* as follows:

 ```haskell
 type FreqTable a = [(a, Int)]